 The kitchen is the place for it all.
 Functional lighting – and welcoming environments – are key.

-Lighting to provide the area with overall or general illumination.
+Add light fixtures to provide the area with overall or general illumination.

 Ambient Tips: A large ceiling fixture can provide good general lighting for the room, but it may leave you working in your own shadow at the sink, range and countertops.
 Use supplemental lighting – like track lights or pendants – to give your tasks illumination.